Klizzy/symfony-docker/README.md

 # Docker Symfony setup

 Docker setup for symfony or other php projects.
 It currently supports MacOS (docker-sync) and Unix (native docker volumes).
+This repository currently contains support for PHP 7.2 up to PHP 7.4.
+Just checkout the needed tag and you're good to go.

 **Current Specs**
 * xdebug